Welcome to the Pforzheimer PreMed page!

 In addition to reading through this page, please read through the Pre-Med PFAQs.
 The premed team at Pforzheimer House exists to aid and mentor Pforzheimer students and alumni who are thinking about medical school and careers in medicine, and especially those who are currently applying to medical school.
 Feel free to contact the resident tutors in medicine, whose bios can be found below, as well as our extensive nonresident advisor advisors for more information.
-In addition to house resources, Harvard has wonderful professional resources available at OCS: the Directors of Premedical and Health Career Advising, Oona Ceder firstname.lastname@example.org and Sirinya Matchacheep email@example.com.
-There is a Pfoho PreMed email listserv; to subscribe to the email list, please visit http://lists.hcs.harvard.edu/mailman/listinfo/pfoho-premed
+General premed questions should be sent to email@example.com.
+In addition to house resources, Harvard has wonderful professional resources available at OCS: the Directors of Premedical and Health Career Advising, Oona Ceder and Emiko Morimoto.
+They can be reached at: firstname.lastname@example.org.
+There is a Pfoho PreMed email listserv; to subscribe to the email list, please contact the Pfoho Premed Tutor team at email@example.com.

 OCS Premedical Website This should be the first place to navigate.
 With many years of feedback, OCS has assembled this wonderful resource for Harvard students: OCS Premed Webpage

-Advising We are lucky to have over 40 non-resident premedical tutors who are committed to helping you navigate your way through the process of preparing for and applying to medical school.
+Advising We are lucky to have many non-resident premedical tutors who are committed to helping you navigate your way through the process of preparing for and applying to medical school.
 Advisor assignments will be made twice during the year - once in mid-fall, and once in mid-spring.
-To request an advisor, please email Sara Trowbridge at firstname.lastname@example.org.
+To request an advisor, please email the Pfoho Premed team at firstname.lastname@example.org.

 March – Individual meetings with pre-med resident tutors for in-house interviews

 April - Pfoho application and letters (other than letters from spring semester professors) are due to the house office on April 1